Shilldon/cookbook/README.md

-unable to add recipe - error checking favourite and new_category_doc (error in database structure) labels not moving on edit recipe - odd diuplicate code worked fine beverage
+unable to add recipe - error checking favourite and new_category_doc (error in database structure) labels not moving on edit recipe - odd diuplicate code worked fine beverage editting recipes not own - from menu bar added favourite ability at user request